Sonic the Hedgehog 3 (film): Box office

 Sonic the Hedgehog 3 grossed $236.1 million in the United States and Canada, and $256 million in other territories, for a worldwide total of $492.2 million.
-It became the tenth-highest-grossing film of 2024.
+It became the tenth highest-grossing film of 2024 in the US and Canada, and the tenth-highest-grossing film of 2024 worldwide.
 Deadline Hollywood calculated the film's net profit as $123.6 million.
 Accounting for production budgets, marketing, and other costs against the film's box office grosses, merchandise, television and streaming, and home media revenues, the site ranked Sonic 3 tenth on their list of 2024's "Most Valuable Blockbusters".

 In the United States and Canada, Sonic the Hedgehog 3 was released alongside Mufasa: The Lion King and was projected to gross $55–60 million from 3,800 theaters.
 The film made $6.5 million from Thursday night previews, setting a record for the Sonic franchise.
 On Friday, the film grossed $25.7 million, a slight decrease from Sonic the Hedgehog 2, which made $26.3 million.
 The film went on to gross $60.1 million during the three-day opening weekend, topping the box office and achieving the second-highest weekend debut for a PG film in December behind 2005's The Chronicles of Narnia: The Lion, the Witch and the Wardrobe ($65.6 million).
 In its second weekend, Sonic the Hedgehog 3 retained the top spot at the box office with $37 million.
 At this point, the film's $136 million US and Canada box office total brought Reeves's lifetime box office earnings in that region over the $3 billion threshold.

 The film finished in second place behind Mufasa: The Lion King in its third weekend with $21.4 million.
 The film finished in third place behind Mufasa: The Lion King and Den of Thieves 2: Pantera in its fourth weekend with $11.3 million.
 By its fifth weekend, the film surpassed the gross of its predecessor with $420 million, becoming the highest-grossing film in the franchise.
 In its sixth weekend, it grossed $10.6 million.
 In its seventh, it reached a worldwide total of $462.5 million, making it the second-highest-grossing video game film of all time, ahead of Pokémon Detective Pikachu (2019) and behind The Super Mario Bros.
-Movie (2023).
+Movie (2023), a record it held until it was surpassed by A Minecraft Movie in April 2025.
 By March 4, the film grossed $485.7 million, overtaking Bruce Almighty (2003) as Carrey's highest-grossing film.